davidsneighbour/kollitsch.dev/README.md

 ## Site structure

 * [kollitsch.dev](https://github.com/davidsneighbour/kollitsch.dev) - this repository, website configuration and content
+* [hugo-darksky](https://github.com/davidsneighbour/hugo-darksky) - the theme for the website
-* [hugo-modules](https://github.com/davidsneighbour/hugo-modules) - Hugo modules that add reusable components to any Hugo website.
+* [hugo-modules](https://github.com/davidsneighbour/hugo-modules) - GoHugo modules that add reusable components to any Hugo website
-* [configurations](https://github.com/davidsneighbour/configurations) - Configuration files for various tools used in this project.
+* [configurations](https://github.com/davidsneighbour/configurations) - Configuration files for various linting and development tools used in this project

 <!--lint ignore-->
 |||